Aqua Anio Vetus

-The Aqua Anio Vetus was an ancient Roman aqueduct, and the second oldest after the Aqua Appia.
+The Aqua Anio Vetus was a Roman aqueduct, commissioned in 272 BC by censor Manius Curius Dentatus and funded from the war booty seized after the victory against Pyrrhus of Epirus.

-The Anio Vetus was an engineering masterpiece, especially considering its early date and complexity of construction; it was four times as long as the Aqua Appia, its source much higher, its flow was more than twice, and it supplied water to higher elevations of the city.
-However, the Anio Vetus had muddy and discoloured water and probably did not supply drinking water to the Roman aristocracy.
+The aqueduct was 64 km long, approximately four times as long as Aqua Appia, and its discharge of 175,920 m3 over twice as large as the discharge of Aqua Appia.
+Its source is also much higher than the intake of Aqua Appia and it supplied water to higher elevations of the city.

+The intake of aqueduct was river Anio, the water being taken directly from the river, and this made the water both muddy and discolored.
+Because of low water quality, the water from the aqueduct was not used for drinking in later times.

-It was commissioned in 272 BC and funded by treasures seized after the victory against Pyrrhus of Epirus.
-The aqueduct took water from the Anio river and acquired the nickname of Vetus ("old") only after the Anio Novus was built almost three centuries later.
+The aqueduct acquired the nickname of Vetus ("old") only after the Anio Novus was built almost three centuries later.

-Two magistrates were appointed by the Senate to instigate the project, the censors Manius Curius Dentatus (who died five days after the assignment) and Flavius Flaccus.
+Constructing the aqueduct took over three years, and it was not finished until a duumviri (a committee of two) was appointed by the Senate to complete the works.
+The appointees were the former cencor Curius, who had commissioned the aqueduct in the first place, and Flavius Flaccus -- since Curius died only five days after his appointment, the honor of actually finishing the construction of Anio Vetus went to Flaccus.

 Route

-Its source is believed to be between Vicovaro and Mandela, 850 m upstream of the gorge at San Cosimato.
+Its source is believed to be between Vicovaro and Mandela, 850 m upstream of the gorge at the Convent of San Cosimato, near Vicovaro.
 Like the Aqua Appia, its route was mainly underground, but it emerged at many points to cross river valleys especially after bridges using better technology were later used to shorten its course considerably.

 It descended from its source along the valley to Tivoli, where it left the Anio towards the Alban Hills to near Gallicano, below Palestrina.
 It crossed under the Via Latina near the seventh milestone and at the fourth milestone turned northwest to enter Rome.

 It entered the city underground at the Porta Praenestina and terminated inside the Porta Esquilina.
 Only 5.8% of the Vetus' total flow supplied imperial buildings, an important difference from the Appia, which provided almost 22% to such buildings.

 It had 35 castella for distribution in the city.

 Three major restorations were done along with the Appia aqueduct: in 144 BC by the praetor Quintus Marcius Rex during construction of the Aqua Marcia, by adding a secondary conduit in the Casal Morena area and other improvements; in 33 BC when Agrippa took control of the entire water system of the city; and between 11 and 4 BC by Augustus.
 With this latter, an underground branch was built, the specus Octavianus, that started from the current Pigneto area and followed the Via Casilina and reached the area where the Baths of Caracalla were later built.

 Other restorations in the first two centuries AD include the construction of bridges across valleys on the route to shortcut long underground diversions.